 Head to the bottom of the post to find out the winner of my giveaway with Benenox!

-Despite the recent drama surrounding Elle Darby (watch this if you haven’t heard the story), I’m going to start pitching to brands, inspired by the talk by Kirsty Leanne.
+Despite the recent drama surrounding Elle Darby, the travel blogger who received online hate after her poor hotel pitch went viral, I’m going to start pitching to brands, inspired by the talk by Kirsty Leanne.
 I’m very lucky that all of my opportunities are as a result of being approached by brands and PRs, as opposed to reaching out for them but that doesn’t mean I shouldn’t start to pitch.
 If the current brands I work with think I have something to offer, why don’t I?
 A week ago I would have said what’s the worst that can happen; they say no. Although apparently, the worst that can happen is the hotel will ban bloggers as guests and their rant about you will go viral…

 Use Your CV

 I’ve blogged before about why you should include your blog on your CV but what about the other way around?
 Queen Beady talked about bringing the skills from your day job to your hobby and as I work in marketing, it’s a no brainer.
 In my day job, I’m great at developing a strong brand, creating marketing campaigns which result in smashing sales targets and analysing what works and what doesn't.
 Why can’t I do the same for brands and my blog?
 Whatever your skills, whether it’s sticking to deadlines as a student or attention to detail in an admin job or networking and pitching in a sales role, these skills can all be applied to your blog too.